-In addition to the role and responsibilities of all staff, the DSL will:
+In addition to the role and responsibilities of all staff the DSL will:

-- Hold the lead responsibility for safeguarding and child protection (including online safety) in the school, this responsibility is not able to be delegated. - Liaise with Surrey Country Council (and other local authorities as appropriate) and work in partnership with other agencies in line with Working Together to Safeguard Children (2018). - Where necessary, contact Surrey's Child Protection Consultation Line for advice and support (0300 470 9100 option 3). - Manage and submit a Request for Support Form for a child if there are concerns about suspected harm or abuse to the C-SPA, and act as a point of contact and support for school staff.
-Requests for support should be sent securely by email to cspa@surreycc.gov.uk using the Request for Support Form; urgent referrals should be made by telephone 0300 470 9100 (and ask for the priority line). - Report concerns that a child may be at risk of radicalisation or involvement in terrorism, using the Prevent referral form to refer cases by e-mail to preventreferrals@surrey.pnn.police.uk.
+- Hold the lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems in place) in the school, this responsibility is not able to be delegated. - Liaise with the Surrey Country Council and work in partnership with other agencies in line with Working Together to Safeguard Children (2018). - Where necessary contact Surrey's Child Protection Consultation Line for advice and support (0300 470 9100 option 3). - Manage and submit a Request for Support Form for a child if there are concerns about suspected harm or abuse, to the C-SPA, and act as a point of contact and support for setting staff.
+Requests for support should be sent securely by email to cspa@surreycc.gov.uk using the Request for Support Form urgent referrals should be made by telephone 0300 470 9100 or 03311 435554. - Report concerns that a child may be at risk of radicalisation or involvement in terrorism, use the Prevent referral form to refer cases by e-mail to preventreferrals@surrey.pnn.police.uk.
 If the matter is urgent then Police must be contacted by dialling 999.
-In cases where further advice from the Police is sought dial 101 or 01483 632982 and ask to speak to the Prevent Supervisor for Surrey.
+In cases where further advice from the Police is sought dial 101 or 07795 043842 or 01865 555618 and ask to speak to the Prevent Supervisor for Surrey.
 The DfE has also set up a dedicated telephone helpline for staff and Governors to raise concerns around Prevent (020 7340 7264). - Refer cases where a crime may have been committed to the Police as required.
-The NPCC's When to call the police should help DSLs understand when they should consider calling the Police and what to expect when they do. - Liaise with the "case manager" and Local Authority Designated Officer (LADO) for child protection concerns in cases that concern a member of staff/supply staff/contractor or a volunteer. - Follow relevant DfE guidance and KCSIE 2022 on 'child-on-child abuse' when a concern is raised that there is an allegation of a child abusing another child within the school. - When there has been a report of sexual violence, make an immediate risk and needs assessment.
-Additionally, where there has been a report of sexual harassment, the need for a risk assessment should be considered on a case-by-case basis and will be put in place as required. - Be available during term time (during school hours) for staff in school to discuss any safeguarding concerns.
-Appropriate and adequate cover arrangements will be arranged by the DSL and the school's leadership for any out of hours/term activities. - Act as a source of support and expertise in carrying out safeguarding duties for the whole school community. - Ensure that the names of the DSL and DDSL are clearly advertised, with a statement explaining the school's role in referring and monitoring cases of suspected abuse.
+NB: NPCC-When to call the Police document should help DSLs understand when they should consider calling the Police and what to expect when they do. - Liaise with the "case manager" and Local Authority Designated Officer (LADO) for child protection concerns in cases which concern a member of staff/supply staff/contractor or a volunteer. - Follow relevant DfE guidance and KCSIE 2023 on 'Child on Child abuse' when a concern is raised that there is an allegation of a child abusing another child within the setting. - When there has been a report of sexual violence, make an immediate risk and needs assessment.
+Additionally, where there has been a report of sexual harassment, the need for a risk assessment should be considered on a case-by-case basis and will be put in place as required. - Be available during term time (during setting hours) for staff in the setting to discuss any safeguarding concerns.
+Appropriate and adequate cover arrangements will be arranged by the DSL and the setting leadership for any out of hours/term activities. - Act as a source of support and expertise in carrying out safeguarding duties for the whole settings community. - Ensure that the names of the DSL and DDSL are clearly advertised, with a statement explaining the school's role in referring and monitoring cases of suspected abuse.